Is there a document that tells me nearly everything I would ever want to know about uniforms?

 Each student must use a garment bag to carry their uniform.
 You can use any garment bag you wish.
 If you don’t already have one, you can buy a garment bag from the Band Store at that Parent Information Meeting.
-The bags are inexpensive (most years, they cost about $10) and will have “Big Red Marching Band” printed on them.
+The bags are inexpensive (under $20) and will have “Big Red Marching Band” printed on them.

 You can use a piece of masking tape (low-adhesive) as a name tag inside your uniform.
 Do NOT use labels or a high-adhesive tape.
 These don’t come off easily and will leave a residue behind.

-Many students like to “decorate” their shako boxes with low-adhesive tape, such as masking tape or painting tape.
+Many students like to “decorate” their shako boxes with ribbons or a low-adhesive tape (think masking tape).
 It makes it easier to quickly identify their box.
 Do not write your name on the inside of your shako.
-You can use a piece of masking tape to label the shako, but no duck tape or labels (they don’t come off.)
+You can use a piece of masking tape to label the inside of the shako, but no duck tape or labels (they don’t come off.)
 Tying a ribbon on the handle is a good way to mark your shako box.